xulongjun/Documentation/GitFlow/DevDuty.md

 [You can look at an overview of this strategy here](https://gitversion.net/docs/learn/branching-strategies/gitflow/).

 It has two branches.
-  * One call Main, that represents what has been delivered.
+  * One call Master, that represents what has been delivered.
   * One call Develop, that represents what has been developed since the last release.

 # 1. Feature to develop